 Bullying can seriously affect the emotional and physical health, and academic achievement of victims.
 It can result in fear, anxiety, and low self-esteem.
 Targets of bullying may be afraid to go to school and other places and may become socially isolated, withdrawn, and depressed.
 They may develop physical symptoms, such as headaches and stomach aches.

 The effects of bullying can be long-term, with the victims continuing to experience depression and low self-esteem into adulthood.
 In extreme cases, bullying can lead to suicide or violence against others as revenge.
 According to a study published in 2003 in the Archives of Pediatrics & Adolescent Medicine, bullying can lead to more serious violent behavior such as carrying weapons and getting into physical fights.
 An earlier study found that boys who bullied were more likely to engage in criminal behavior when they were older.
 Bullies, too, are at increased risk for suicide.
-Another study found that adolescents who are bullied are more likely to engage in sexual risk-taking behaviors.

 Many bullying episodes are witnessed by other youth.
 Often others do not get involved because they do not know how to stop the bullying or fear becoming victims themselves.
 They may feel helpless or guilty for not stopping the bully or not reporting the incident.
 If they are drawn into the bullying by peer pressure, they may feel even more guilt.